 Ann Morrison Park has a shelter may be reserved for events, picnics and ceremonies.
 The Ann Morrison Old Timer's Shelter will be available to reserve at 12:01 a.m.
 Jan.
 1, 2017 for the 2017 season.

 Restrooms near the playground are open year around.

 Number of Softball fields: 2

 Fields may be reserved for practice in early spring before league softball season begins.
 Scheduled softball games and Invitational Softball tournaments run April through October, Monday through Friday evenings for league softball games and weekends for tournaments.

 The Boise Parks and Recreation Department offers sports fields that can be reserved for sports clinics, camps, tournaments and league games at this location.

-For other activities including practices or scrimmages, sports fields can be used by simply dropping in first come, first served.
+For other activities including practices or scrimmages, sports fields can be used by simply dropping in first come, first serve.

 If you are interested in reserving a sports field, please visit Sports Fields webpage for general information and application.

 Number of Tennis courts: 6